davidcarlisle/ll/zh-Hans/lesson-15.md

 ---
-title: "Accessing documentation and getting help (Chinese)"
+title: "Dealing with errors (Chinese)"
 ---
 Translation to be added _after_ English text completed.